worldsibu/convector-example-drug-supply-chain/README.md

 ### Smart contract Container logs - Debugging

 1. Do `docker ps` in your terminal.
-2. Find the container named `docker ps -f dev-peer0.org2.hurley.lab-drug-1.0` (or if you upgraded the version at the end may vary).
+2. Find the container named `docker logs -f dev-peer0.org2.hurley.lab-drug-1.0` (or if you upgraded the version at the end may vary).